stelviodev/stelvio/docs/docs/concepts/customization.md

 In this example, `"bucket"` refers to the S3 bucket resource created by the `Bucket` component, and `force_destroy` is a Pulumi property that allows the bucket to be deleted even when it contains objects.

-You can also pass a callable to compute properties dynamically.
-It receives the resource's properties and returns the properties to use — see [Using Callables for Dynamic Customization](#using-callables-for-dynamic-customization) for how this differs per-instance vs. globally:
+You can also use a callable as the value for a resource key to compute properties dynamically.
+It receives that resource's *computed* properties — not necessarily every Pulumi property, see [Using Callables for Dynamic Customization](#using-callables-for-dynamic-customization) for details — and returns the properties to use.
+Callables behave differently from dicts: they aren't shallow-merged, and a global callable can even override explicit values — see below.

 ```python
 @app.run